aergoio/aergolite/README.md

 ## Block interval

-Blocks are created by randomly selected nodes on each round when using the `no-leader` consensus protocol (default).
+Blocks are created by randomly selected nodes on each round.

 AergoLite does not produce empty blocks.
 If there is no transaction to be processed, then no block is created.